Powder Bed Fusion Additive Manufacturing: Powder Spreading and Bed Formation Stability Diagnostics

 Not sure which root cause applies to your process?

-A surface science specialist can review your failure history and help you identify whether a surface screen would add a useful upstream gate.
+A surface science specialist can review your build failure history and help you identify whether a surface screen would add a useful upstream gate.

-Building a defensible pre-bond inspection record
+Building a defensible powder qualification record

 What to Measure

-How to interpret: Compare against baseline
+How to interpret: Compare against your own dry, unreused baseline rather than a generic threshold.

-Why it matters: Detects non-uniform powder condition
+Why it matters: Detects non-uniform powder condition that a single-point reading would miss.

-When it is not enough: Needs complementary diagnostics
+When it is not enough: Needs complementary diagnostics (particle size analysis, recoater inspection) to confirm which root cause is responsible.

-Why it matters: Indicates droplet adhesion/pinning
+Why it matters: Indicates droplet adhesion and pinning behavior on the powder surface.

 Surface Energy Trends